-Design for People with Disability must be IAW UFC 1-200-01 General Building Requirements.
+Design for People with Disability must be IAW UFC 1-200-01 DoD Building Codes (General Building Requirements).
 For purposes of determining handicapped requirements, provide a completed handicapped checklist.
-If facility is not designed for physically handicapped, cite written permission from the Corps PM for the authority to deviate.
+If facility is not designed for physically handicapped, cite the Corps PM written authority to deviate.